-A common objection to starting birth control among many young women is the fear of uncontrolled weight gain.
+A common question to starting birth control among many young women — can birth control cause weight gain.
 While there are countless methods of birth control in existence, it becomes hard to deny that one of the largest side effects of the hormonal variations available is an increase of water retention.

 There are dozens of studies show that the pill, the ring, the patch, and the IUD don’t make you gain weight or lose weight.